INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Results
 -------

 This is a list.
-One project can have multiple items of data.
-One item of data is defined as:
+One project can have multiple items of data, as one project may have several outcomes with different results.
+One item of data represents the result for one outcome metric and is defined as:

 .. datadictionary::